 All Tricare programs have a cap on how much a family pays out of pocket each fiscal year, depending on the sponsor’s status and the type of Tricare program used.

-• Tricare Prime Remote: Service members who live and work more than 50 miles or an hour’s drive from the nearest military treatment facility must enroll in Tricare Prime Remote.
+♦ Tricare Prime Remote: Service members who live and work more than 50 miles or an hour’s drive from the nearest military treatment facility must enroll in Tricare Prime Remote.
 Family members are eligible if they live with an enrolled service member in a qualifying location, or they may use Tricare Select.

-• Tricare Select: This is a preferred provider plan — authorized doctors, hospitals and other providers are paid a Tricare-allowable charge for each service performed.
+♦ Tricare Select: This is a preferred provider plan — authorized doctors, hospitals and other providers are paid a Tricare-allowable charge for each service performed.
 Costs are higher for out-of-network providers, and certain procedures require pre-authorization.
 There is no enrollment fee for active-duty families.
-Starting in 2021, retirees who entered the network before Jan.
-1, 2018 are now paying monthly enrollment fees -- $12.50 per month for individuals or $25 a month for families.
-Copays vary by status and type of care: An in-network primary care outpatient visit costs retirees and their families $30, for example, while some active-duty family members pay $22 and others — those whose sponsor entered the network on or after Jan.
-1, 2018, pay $15.
+Group A working age retirees were required to start paying monthly enrollment fees in 2021.
+Co-pays vary by status and type of care: An in-network primary care outpatient visit costs Group A retirees and their families $34 in Tricare Select, for example, while Group A active-duty family members pay $25.
+Group B active-duty family members pay $18.

 ♦ Tricare Reserve Select: Qualified Selected Reserve members can buy Tricare coverage when they are in drilling status — not mobilized.
 The program offers coverage similar to Tricare Select.

-• Tricare Retired Reserve: “Gray area” National Guard and Reserve retirees who have accumulated enough service to qualify for military retirement benefits but have not reached the age at which they can begin drawing those benefits (usually age 60) can purchase this insurance, which offers coverage similar to Tricare Select.
+♦ Tricare Retired Reserve: “Gray area” National Guard and Reserve retirees who have accumulated enough service to qualify for military retirement benefits but have not reached the age at which they can begin drawing those benefits (usually age 60) can purchase this insurance, which offers coverage similar to Tricare Select.

-• Tricare for Life: This wraparound program is for retirees and family members who are eligible for Tricare and Medicare.
+♦ Tricare for Life: This wraparound program is for retirees and family members who are eligible for Tricare and Medicare.
 The provider files the claims with Medicare; Medicare pays its portion and then sends the claim to the Tricare for Life claims processor.
 Enrollees must enroll in Medicare Part A (free for those who paid Medicare taxes while working) and Part B (monthly premium required) to receive Tricare for Life.

-• Tricare Young Adult: Unmarried dependent children who do not have private health insurance through an employer may remain in Tricare until age 26 under a parent’s coverage via TYA Select or TYA Prime.
+♦ Tricare Young Adult: Unmarried dependent children who do not have private health insurance through an employer may remain in Tricare until age 26 under a parent’s coverage via TYA Select or TYA Prime.
 Premiums are required for both.

 Beneficiaries must take action to enroll in a Tricare plan in order to be covered for civilian health care.
-Those who don’t enroll will only be able to get health care at a military clinic or hospital on a space available basis.
+Those who don’t enroll will only be able to get health care at a military clinic or hospital on a space-available basis.